-Ms. Griffith earned her Master of Science degree in Microbial Pathogenesis and a Bachelor of Science degree in Microbiology, Immunology and Molecular Genetics from UCLA School of Public Health, where she is currently working on a PhD in Environmental Health Science.
+Ms. Griffith earned her Master of Science degree in Microbial Pathogenesis and a Bachelor of Science degree in Microbiology, Immunology and Molecular Genetics from UCLA School of Public Health, where she is currently working on a PhD in Environmental Health Sciences

 Bio Coming Soon!